- VMware macOS Unlocker

-On the macOS Utilities screen, you need to run Disk Utility to create an APFS partition to install the macOS High Sierra.
+On the macOS Utilities screen, you need to run Disk Utility to create an APFS partition to install the macOS Mojave.

 - In the left column, you will see the virtual hard disk you created above (VMware Virtual…).
 Select it and click the Erase button.

 - Under Name, enter a name for the new partition.

 - macOS Mojave requires a partition in APFS format for installation.
 Select APFS from the Format drop-down list.
 For older versions, select Mac OS Extended (Journaled).